saisankp/Intro-To-Computing-I/README.md

 # Intro-To-Computing-I
-My Code in ARM Assembly to learn about Assembly Language for the first time.
+My code in ARM Assembly to learn about Assembly Language for the first time.